redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_StringAppendBuffer(RedisModuleCtx *ctx, RedisModuleString *str, const char *buf, size_t len);

-Append the specified buffere to the string 'str'.
-The string must be a string created by the user that is referenced only a single time, otherwise `REDISMODULE_ERR` is returend and the operation is not performed.
+Append the specified buffer to the string 'str'.
+The string must be a string created by the user that is referenced only a single time, otherwise `REDISMODULE_ERR` is returned and the operation is not performed.

 ## `RedisModule_WrongArity`